 Live a Healthier Happier Drug-Free Life

-After going through the addiction recovery process, the focus should be the shift to living healthy.
+After going through the addiction recovery process, the focus should shift to living healthy.
 An individual recognizes the importance of cultivating life skills learned in treatment.
 They realize the importance of rebuilding relationships with friends and family.
 Exercise and proper nutrition are great ways to bring your body back to health.

 Most importantly, they realize the devastating effects that substance abuse had on their mind and body.
 There is a strong link between health, both body and mind, and the recovery process.
 To fully heal and get the best chance at maintaining sobriety, there are vital aspects.

 Addiction plays havoc on the mental and physical health of an individual.
 Studies have shown that good nutrition helps people recover not only their physical health but also improve the well-being of the mind.
 Food in the recovery process is crucial because addiction can lead to serious nutritional deficiencies.
 Eating is often a low priority for addicts as they struggle with addiction.

 Proper nutrition and hydration are essential in the healing process.
 Individualized nutritional counseling significantly improves sobriety success rates.

 Exercise might be the last thing you want to do, or you might think about it when trying to maintain sobriety.
 However, the truth is that regular exercise or any physical activity can be an integral part of efforts to stay sober.

 Studies show that exercise leads to a sense of accomplishment, improved health, and increased confidence.
 Training can give a natural high that replaces the ones from drug use.